DomenicoHyatt/100-go-mistakes/README.md

 TL;DR: To help clients and maintainers understand your code’s purpose, document exported elements.

 Documentation is an important aspect of coding.
-It simplifies how clients can con- sume an API but can also help in maintaining a project.
+It simplifies how clients can consume an API but can also help in maintaining a project.
 In Go, we should follow some rules to make our code idiomatic:

 First, every exported element must be documented.
 Whether it is a structure, an interface, a function, or something else, if it’s exported, it must be documented.
 The convention is to add comments, starting with the name of the exported element.

-As a convention, each comment should be a complete sentence that ends with punc- tuation.
+As a convention, each comment should be a complete sentence that ends with punctuation.
 Also bear in mind that when we document a function (or a method), we should highlight what the function intends to do, not how it does it; this belongs to the core of a function and comments, not documentation.
-Furthermore, the docu- mentation should ideally provide enough information that the consumer does not have to look at our code to understand how to use an exported element.
+Furthermore, the documentation should ideally provide enough information that the consumer does not have to look at our code to understand how to use an exported element.

 When it comes to documenting a variable or a constant, we might be interested in conveying two aspects: its purpose and its content.
 The former should live as code documentation to be useful for external clients.
-The latter, though, shouldn’t neces- sarily be public.
+The latter, though, shouldn’t necessarily be public.

-To help clients and maintainers understand a package’s scope, we should also doc- ument each package.
-The convention is to start the comment with `// Package` fol- lowed by the package name.
+To help clients and maintainers understand a package’s scope, we should also document each package.
+The convention is to start the comment with `// Package` followed by the package name.
 The first line of a package comment should be concise.
 That’s because it will appear in the package.
-Then, we can provide all the infor- mation we need in the following lines.
+Then, we can provide all the information we need in the following lines.

 Documenting our code shouldn’t be a constraint.
-We should take the oppor- tunity to make sure it helps clients and maintainers to understand the purpose of our code.
+We should take the opportunity to make sure it helps clients and maintainers to understand the purpose of our code.

 #### Not using linters (#16)

 TL;DR: To improve code quality and consistency, use linters and formatters.

 A linter is an automatic tool to analyze code and catch errors.
-The scope of this section isn’t to give an exhaustive list of the existing linters; otherwise, it will become depre- cated pretty quickly.
-But we should understand and remember why linters are essen- tial for most Go projects.
+The scope of this section isn’t to give an exhaustive list of the existing linters; otherwise, it will become deprecated pretty quickly.
+But we should understand and remember why linters are essential for most Go projects.

 However, if you’re not a regular user of linters, here is a list that you may want to use daily:
 * https://golang.org/cmd/vet/—A standard Go analyzer